Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Law and Security complete CPR and first aid as part of the required Medical First Responder course

-• All other programs require CPR - C level and standard first aid
+• All other programs require Standard First Aid (intermediate), CPR Level-C

 Documentation indicating that you've completed these requirements will be collected at your campus.